12 out of 21 people found this review helpfulwrite a review of this game

 SummaryOkay, let's try this one more time!

-game was universally considered the "black sheep", being set in a different era and abandoning many stylistic elements of the series.
+The GoodPhantasy Star series started its life with a truly ground-breaking game that set standards not only for its own offsprings, but for other Japanese RPGs as well.
+The second game of the series was also an innovative title, though the enjoyment of playing it was severely impeded by its difficulty level.
+The third game was universally considered the "black sheep", being set in a different era and abandoning many stylistic elements of the series.
 And here comes the fourth game, which many fans consider the pinnacle of Phantasy Star franchise.

-is beyond reproach.
+First of all, as a sequel, Phantasy Star IV is beyond reproach.
 It is true to the spirit of the series in every way possible - setting, visual design, gameplay, narrative; it fixes what needed to be fixed without changing too much; it contains all the possible elements and references to the previous games to make a fan of the series weep with joy.

--inspired setting its own, creating an engrossing world.
+As before, the setting proves to be one of the series' strongest trumps.
+Biolabs, androids, genetic experiments, ultra-powerful computers, space ships co-exist sword-wielding chosen heroes and forces of darkness.
+The first Phantasy Star made this Star Wars-inspired setting its own, creating an engrossing world.
 Hopping from planet to planet on a spaceship and having a couple of characters use guns instead of swords and axes is as enjoyable as ever.
 Instead of one planet and one world map you have two to explore; you also travel to some remote places in space instead of being forever stuck on the same surface.

 The character cast is quite colorful, with representatives of different races, androids, and of course Rika, the nostalgic reminiscence of Nei.
 Having native Motavians and Dezorians in the party was a very nice touch, as was the inclusion of five active party members.